-It is equally important to listen to what our body is telling us on an energetic level.
-It is not always easy to understand the spiritual lesson our body is seeking to teach us, however, there are guidelines that can help you decipher what it is you need to change in order to restore wellbeing and health.
+It is equally important to listen to what our body tells us on an energetic level.
+It is not always easy to understand the spiritual lesson our body is seeking to teach us; however, some guidelines can help you decipher what it is you need to change to restore well-being and health.

 Our body is composed of energetic centers called Chakras, and each center holds a different type of energy entrusted with different life lessons.
 When we are not well aligned within a particular area of our lives, the energetic center entrusted with the specific aspect that is seeking resolution has trouble functioning properly.
 By learning to understand the meaning of each and every center, we can learn to decipher what our body is trying to teach us, and what we need to do to create change.

 There are many self-help books on the market today to help you decipher the subtle language of the body, and my favorite is the Anatomy of the Spirit by Caroline Myss.

 This book explains in great detail the different energetic centers and the life lesson with which each center is entrusted.
 Caroline is a true master at understanding the subtleties of the body, while knowing how to clearly explain the changes we need to make in order to heal.

 2. Make Sure You’re Getting Proper Hydration

 A few years ago, when I first heard Anthony William’s podcast on Chronic Dehydration, I quickly figured out the true cause of the chronic headaches I had been suffering from.

 Much to my surprise, I learned that the body is not always able to properly absorb the liquids we drink and that we can lose a substantial amount of water due to toxins, radiation, viruses, cooked foods and foods that are dehydrating.